quicwg/multipath/draft-ietf-quic-multipath.md

 Endpoints use the same Path ID for one specific path in both directions.
-For a client-initiated path, the client decides which Path ID used for the new path, it picks one of the server allocated CID with the specified Path ID.
+For a client-initiated path, the client decides which Path ID is used for the new path by picking one of the server allocated CID with the specified Path ID.
-Then the client send a PATH_CHALLENGE with the chosen CID.
+Then, the client sends a PATH_CHALLENGE with the chosen CID.
 If the server receives the PATH_CHALLENGE, it picks a Connection ID with the same path ID for sending the PATH_RESPONSE.

 The client MUST choose a previously unused Path ID for which both endpoints have already issued at least one connection ID.
-If the server receives a PATH_CHALLENGE before receiving MP_NEW_CONNECTION_ID for the specific path, it MAY choose to ignore the PATH_CHALLENGE, or it can choose to send the PATH_RESPONSE frame upon reception of a MP_NEW_CONNECTION_ID frame containing the corresponding Path ID.
+If the server receives a PATH_CHALLENGE before receiving a MP_NEW_CONNECTION_ID for the specific path, it MAY choose to ignore the PATH_CHALLENGE, or it can choose to send the PATH_RESPONSE frame upon reception of a MP_NEW_CONNECTION_ID frame containing the corresponding Path ID.